smcgdub/Discover-Ireland-MS2-Project/testing.md

 3. The result of "One unused variable" for onYouTubeIframeAPIReady again is incorrect and i have ignored it.
 This is the function name given to create a new YouTube player and again is taken under instruction from the official YouTube documentation.
 Each player has been tested thoroughly for functionality and they are working perfectly and as expected

-**IMPROVE PERFORMANCE OF THE APP.JS FILE**

-* To help with site load times i have used the website [JavaScript Minifier](https://javascript-minifier.com/).
-This site allows you to enter your original JavaScript code into it and the site will then minify it.
-I have then inserted the minified code into the app.js file.

-* **The original JavaScript code can still be viewed as it is stored in the original code folder in the original-code-app.js file.**

 >

 ### **B) The email.js file** ###